-- Update the CMP database with the most current traffic counts and roadway characteristics, including those roadways in the rural areas. - Update the various transportation databases that cover all aspects of the transportation system including roadway use, bridges, aviation, rail, American Community Survey (ACS) data, etc. - Update the HRTPO Annual Roadway Performance Report, which will include an analysis of rural roadways based on 2018 archived volume and speed data.
+- Update the CMP database with the most current traffic counts and roadway characteristics, including those roadways in the rural areas. - Update the various transportation databases that cover all aspects of the transportation system including roadway use, bridges, aviation, rail, American Community Survey (ACS) data, etc. - Update the HRTPO Congestion Management Process Report, which will include an analysis of rural roadways.